IgniteUI/igniteui-docfx/kr/components/treegrid.md

 - When **sorting** is applied on a column, the data rows get sorted by levels.
 This means that the root level rows will be sorted independently from their respective children.
 Their respective children collections will each be sorted independently as well and so on.
 - The first column (the one that has a [`visibleIndex`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#visibleindex) of 0) is always the tree column.
 - The column that ends up with a [`visibleIndex`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#visibleindex) of 0 after operations like column pinning, column hiding and column moving becomes the tree column.
+- Exported Excel worksheets reflect the hierarchy by grouping the records as they are grouped in the tree grid itself.
+All records expanded states would also be persisted and reflected.
+- When exporting to CSV, levels and expanded states are ignored and all data is exported as flat.

 <div class="divider--half"></div>